-In the absence of a partnership agreement, the default partnership laws of your state will control and you will each have less say in how your business is operated.
+In the absence of a partnership agreement, the default partnership laws of your state will control, and you will each have less say in how your business operates.
 Without an agreement in place, the default rules of general partnership mean that each partner will be equally liable for the profits and losses.
-An agreement can also provide a plan for how certain business decisions, internal problems and disagreements will be managed.
+An agreement can also provide a plan for how certain business decisions, internal problems, and disagreements will be managed.
 If there are no defined methods of operation, disputes can quickly derail the company.
-The best time to enter into a partnership agreement is at the time when the company is formed.
+The best time to enter into a partnership agreement is before the company forms.

 What is the Difference Between an Operating Agreement and a Partnership Agreement?